Last Updated on July 28, 2022 by Michelle Ball

 Hardship matters when a student transfers schools without physically moving (e.g. to a new home) during high school and they have played sports before.

-Usually, if a student transfers without moving, they will get a sit out period (SOP) for any varsity sports they have played within the last year.
+Usually, per CIF Bylaw 207 B(5)b, if a student transfers without moving, they will get a sit out period (SOP) for varsity sports which they have played (at any level) at the former (or “any other”) school during the last year.
 But, if the student transfers without moving and can prove they have a CIF-defined HARDSHIP, they may be able to play sports with no SOP.
 This is why CIF hardship waivers matter to student athletes.

 What is a Hardship Under CIF Rule 207?